jackfranklin/the-refactoring-tales/chapters/3-async.md

 When I started to look at this code, the first thing I spotted was how all of this code is wrapped within an `async.each` call.
 This is part of the fantastic [async](https://github.com/caolan/async) library. `async.each` offers a way to loop over an array and perform some asynchronous code for each, and then run some other code once all items have been looped over.
 The usage of it above though is far from sensible:

-1. The first part of the `async.each`, which checks for the existant of a parameter, is not asynchronous.
+1. The first part of the `async.each`, which checks for the existence of a parameter, is not asynchronous.
 2. The second part, which checks the validity of any token or userId params, only needs to run once, not every time.

-It turns out that the only part of this code which does need to run in a loop is the parameter existance check, and that's not asynchronous.
+It turns out that the only part of this code which does need to run in a loop is the parameter existence check, and that's not asynchronous.
 We can run the code that checks for tokens and ids only once, so why is it in a loop?!
 (As an aside, when I wrote this code the first time I didn't spot this.
 Looking back, I'm not sure what I was thinking!).

 Making the first step of changes leaves us with code that looks like this: